tecknologg/frr/doc/user/ospfd.rst

    It helps to support as HELPER only for planned restarts.
 By default, it supports both planned and unplanned outages.

+.. clicmd:: graceful-restart prepare ospf

+   Prepare a restart of OSPFd by sending out 'grace' LSAs and stalling the RIB.
+   During the 'prepare period' OSPFd should be restarted.
+This is an EXEC-level command.

 .. _showing-ospf-information: